 - 1 to 2 carrot diced

-- ½ cup frozen green peas soaked in water to bring to room temp
+- ½ cup frozen or boiled green peas soaked in water to bring to room temp

 - 2 tablespoons coconut oil